 Extra features, such as two-way video communication and real-time collaboration, are also available.

-mobiPV technology offers wireless operation, voice navigation and real-time video streaming of crew work activities and procedures.
+mobiPV technology offers the wireless operation, voice navigation and real-time video streaming of crew work activities and procedures.
 The system is aimed at optimising crew efficiency onboard the ISS.

 Assembly, Integration and Testing (AIT)

 Working with leading aerospace manufacturer Airbus, Skytek is developing innovative software to assure correct assembly of spacecraft.